1In the 17th year of Pekah the son of Remaliah, Ahaz the son of Jotham king of Judah began to reign.

 10King Ahaz went to Damascus to meet Tiglath Pileser king of Assyria and he saw the altar that was at Damascus.
 And king Ahaz sent to Urijah the priest a model of the altar and its pattern, according to all its workmanship.

-11So Urijah the priest built an altar in accordance with everything that king Ahaz had sent from Damascus, and Urijah the priest made it before the coming of king Ahaz from Damascus.
+11So Urijah the priest built an altar in accordance with everything that king Ahaz had sent from Damascus, and Urijah the priest made it before Ahaz the king came from Damascus.

 12When the king had come from Damascus, the king saw the altar, and the king approached the altar and offered on it.

-13He turned his burnt offering and his grain offering into smoke-perfume, and poured his drink offering and sprinkled the blood of his peace offerings on the altar.
+13He burned his burnt offering and his grain offering into smoke, and poured his drink offerings and sprinkled the blood of his peace offerings on the altar.

 14The bronze altar that was before Yahweh he brought from the front of the house, from between his altar and the house of Yahweh, and put it on the north side of his altar.